-- Raise the full retirement age from 60 to 65, and the earliest retirement age from 50 to 55 – delaying when you can access your pension.
+- Raise the full retirement age 65, and the earliest retirement age from 50 to 55 – delaying when you can access your pension.
 This change is based on longer life expectancy and the resulting need for Cayman pensioners to stretch their savings over longer retirement periods.
 Those who choose to work longer would contribute more to their pension savings over time.

 - Eliminate pension contributions for employees who work less than 15 hours per week.
 Currently, all private sector workers and their employers must each contribute (excluding family-employed domestic workers).